The Sound (The 1975 song): Music and lyrics

 Musically, "The Sound" is a house, pop, disco and indie pop song.
 According to the sheet music published at Musicnotes.com by Hal Leonard Music Publishing, "The Sound" is set in the time signature of common time with a moderate tempo of 120 beats per minute.
 The track is composed in the key of C major, with Healy's vocals ranging between the notes of G3 and A4.
 It follows a chord progression of F–Em–G–Am–Dm.
-"The Sound" has a maximalist 1980s-style four on the floor production, which consists of an up-tempo rhythm, declarative chord pulses, a disco house piano, an upbeat and repetitive piano melody, syncopated keys and synthesisers, church-like stabbing synths, synth pulses, jittery funk guitars, synthesised strings, a muted electric guitar and an electric guitar solo in the final post-chorus.
-The song utilises a vocal-warping technique that Brennan Carley of Spin compared to the work of M83, while the London Community Gospel Choir provides a vocal harmony and a choir of voices.
+"The Sound" has a maximalist 1980s-style four on the floor production, which consists of an up-tempo rhythm, declarative chord pulses, a Disco House piano, an upbeat and repetitive piano melody, syncopated keys and synthesisers, church-like stabbing synths, synth pulses, jittery funk guitars, synthesised strings, a muted electric guitar and an electric guitar solo in the final post-chorus.
+The song uses a vocal-warping technique that Brennan Carley of Spin compared to the work of M83, while the London Community Gospel Choir provides a vocal harmony and a choir of voices.
 The track also contains aspects of dance-pop, electropop, 1980s new wave, funk, R&B, pop-gospel, disco house and synth-pop.

 Lyrically, "The Sound" describes a relationship that struggles with deceit and is written in a conversational style, while Healy delivers the lyrics in a sulking tone, according to Ailbhe Malone of The Irish Times.
 The single opens with the chorus as Healy sings: "Well I know when you're around / 'Cause I know the sound / I know the sound / Of your heart".
-The upbeat chorus is contrasted by verses filled with jibes and deceit: "You're so conceited that I say that I love you / What does it matter if I lie to you?"
+The upbeat chorus is contrasted by verses filled with gibes and deceit: "You're so conceited that I say that I love you / What does it matter if I lie to you?"
 He refuses to entertain the fear of rejection and displays self-awareness in the couplet: "It's not about reciprocation, it's just all about me / A sycophantic, prophetic, Socratic junkie wannabe."
-The track contains sexual undertones presented as innuendos, such as the singer asking a woman to cum again: "Oh, baby, won't you come again?"
+The track contains sexual undertones presented as innuendos, such as the singer asking a woman to have an orgasm a second time: "Oh, baby, won't you come again?"
 Healy also derides his partner for calling him out of boredom while she masturbates, despite having ended their relationship to preserve his mental health.
 Throughout the song, Healy details an addiction-like obsession with the sound of his lover's heartbeat.
 The singer has memorised its cadence, contractions and expansions, and is now unable to live without it.
 Healy sings about knowing her heartbeat so intimately that he can hear it even when she is not around.
 The singer focuses on his desire for attention, sex, intellectual validation, intimacy and immortality, and is eager to both promote himself and air his insecurities.